A Practical Guide to the Milford Track

 Everything you need to know about the Milford Track!

-A 3-day 53.5km pilgrimage through the ancient rainforest and carved glacial valleys awaits on the Milford Track.
-With marvelous waterfalls, unique wildlife and epic views, no wonder the Milford Track is the most popular New Zealand Great Walk!
+A 3-day 53.5km pilgrimage through the ancient rainforest and carved glacial valleys await on the Milford Track.
+With marvellous waterfalls, unique wildlife and epic views, no wonder the Milford Track is the most popular New Zealand Great Walk!
 A multi-day hike through this UNESCO World Heritage Area is certainly an adventure of a lifetime.
-But for this adventure you’re going to need a lot of forward planning, so follow this practical guide to the Milford Track.
+But for this adventure you’re going to need a lot of forward-planning, so follow this practical guide to the Milford Track.